 (b) by order of a court upon being convicted of a prescribed offence, other than an offence under RTA s.
 64, and the person has not previously been convicted of a prescribed offence; or

 (c) by order of a court upon being convicted of an offence under RTA s.
-64 (the “present offence”) and the person has not been convicted of a prescribed offence within the period of 5 years preceding the person’s conviction for the present offence; or
+64 (the present offence) and the person has not been convicted of a prescribed offence within the period of 5 years preceding the person’s conviction for the present offence; or

 (d) by operation of a road law; or